Netty Herawaty: Later life and career

 In 1957, Malik was accused of corruption and placed under house arrest.
 The following year Persari was closed and much of its staff dispersed.
 Herawaty, rather than stay in the struggling film industry, returned to the theatre.
 With Darussalam, she established the Herawaty National Theatre in 1958, but over the next decade she acted with several troupes.
 Herawaty made only one film in the 1960s, Nenny (1968).

 In the 1970s Herawaty made another return to cinema, albeit mostly in supporting roles.
 She featured in more than thirty films between Djembatan Emas (1971) and Bintang Kejora (1986), including several films starring the dangdut singer Rhoma Irama.
 She and Darussalam were also active on television, with their show Senyum Jakarta (1972-1980); their fellow actors included Fifi Young and Tan Tjeng Bok.

 In 1978 Herawaty received an award from the governor of Jakarta for her contributions to film, and in 1981 the Indonesian Film Actors Union (Persatuan Artis Film Indonesia, or PARFI) congress recognized her as their "Exemplary Actress".
-Herawaty died on 6 February 1989, at the age of 59.
-She was survived by Darussalam.
+On 6 February 1989 at 17:00 WIB, Herawaty was rushed to Cikini Hospital in Cikini, Menteng, due to cardiovascular disease and diabetes.
+According to her youngest daughter, Erlina (born 1960), Herawaty did not complain of anything but felt difficulty defecating in the morning which then caused her physical condition to decline and she experienced shortness of breath.
+She died there three hours later at the age of 58.